Calesi19/PDF-API/README.md

 # Description

-Sample Api for creating PDF invoices and quotes.
+Sample API for creating PDF invoices and quotes.
 Made with Express and TypeScript.

 # Requirements